Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 Tell Claude about your niche upfront.
 "I run a SaaS company selling project management tools" gets you much better output than a vague request.

 Paste in existing content and ask Claude to optimise it.
-You'll get more value from improving what you've already got than starting from scratch.
+Improving what you've already published tends to give faster results than starting from scratch.

 Ask Claude to prioritise.
 It'll give you a lot of recommendations, so have it tell you what to tackle first.

 If you're using the project, keep it for ongoing work.
-Context carries across conversations, so the more you use it the more useful it gets.
+Context carries across conversations, so it gets more useful over time.

 Bring in data from your other tools.
 Export keyword data from Ahrefs or SEMrush and paste it in for analysis.